 4. Plugins for InDesign or InCopy

-Plugins for InDesign or InCopy.
 These are automatically installed when you download a document from the system.
-InDesign users can manually install them if need be by following the instructions found in the "Installation" section here.
+InDesign users can manually install them, if needed, by following the instructions found in the "Installation" section here.

 A menu called "CtrlPrint" is added to the menu bar in InCopy/InDesign when the plugins are installed.
-This menu contains options for saving documents to the server (web service) and using TrackChanges.
+This menu contains options for saving documents to the server and using TrackChanges.

-Fonts, OTF (OpenType) are recommended for compatibility across platforms.
+OTF (OpenType) are recommended when using CtrlPrint.
 Fonts work like applications and need to be purchased, licensed and installed.
-In some cases a company may have their own fonts - in other cases the agency may be responsible for choosing them.
-In most cases the fonts will be supplied by the agency to users, or they may be sent directly to the IT department handling installation by CtrlPrint.
+In some cases a company may have their own fonts - in other cases their agency may be responsible for choosing them.
+In most cases the fonts will be supplied by the agency to users, or they may be sent directly to the IT department handling installation.

 6. PDF Reader

-Using CtrlPrint's integrated XBRL tagger, you are able to tag, review, and validate your reports based on a number of different taxonomies.
-This is a XBRL certified software solution for financial and sustainability tagging, which allows your annual report or sustainability report to comply with regulations demanding electronic reporting formats without limiting its design.
+Using CtrlPrint's integrated XBRL Tagger, you are able to tag, review, and validate your reports.
+This is an XBRL certified software solution for financial and sustainability tagging, which allows your annual report, or sustainability report, to comply with regulations demanding electronic reporting formats without limiting its design.

 8. Basic Workflow

-A user account will be created for each user, through which they will be able to log in.
-Users can edit documents, download PDFs, and more after logging in.
+A user account will be created for each user, with which they will be able to log in.
 The system can provide different permissions for different documents to each user.
-Access to different projects and chapter is set by an administrator for the company.
+Access to different projects and chapters are set by an administrator for the company.

 When a user downloads a document for editing, it will be checked out and locked until the user saves it back to the server from InCopy/InDesign.
-As soon as it has been uploaded back to CtrlPrint, the chapter will unlock automatically and the new version will be available for download.
+As soon as it has been successfully uploaded back to CtrlPrint, the chapter will unlock automatically and the new version will be available for download.
 Another user can then access the document for editing.

-Note that users will always work with a local copy that has been downloaded to their machine, they will not be working directly on a remote copy on a server.
+Note that users always work with a local copy that has been downloaded to their computer, they will not be working directly on a remote copy on a server.

 You can find more training videos relating to CtrlPrint by clicking here.